Mala (Amazon): Mala of Bana-Mighdall

 Another Amazon named Mala was introduced as a member of the Bana-Mighdall tribe.
 Though Amazon born, her tribe was not blessed with immortality.
 Because of this she was born sometime in the early to mid-twentieth century and lived the general life-span of a common mortal.
 Within her tribe she is a historian and is sometimes referred to as "The Keeper" as she is also responsible for watching over a bust statue of her tribe's first queen, Antiope.
-Mala was already an old woman when the witch Circe granted her tribe immortality.
-Unfortunately Mala's eyesight was greatly diminished after a battle with a demon who spit fire into her face.
+Mala was already an old woman when the witch Circe granted her tribe immortality, but Mala's eyesight was greatly diminished after a battle with a demon who spit fire into her face.
 It was Mala who informed Wonder Woman that she looks identical to the long dead Antiope, Wonder Woman's aunt.
 As her tribe's historian Mala was shown standing with her people as they requested permission from Queen Hippolyta to participate in the Contest to choose a new Wonder Woman.
 At Diana's request she allowed the bust statue to be temporarily moved from the Bana-Mighdallian tabernacle to the Themyscirian royal throne room.
 Whether she was aware that the bust was moved yet again to a wooded clearing on Themyscira is unknown but likely.
 Mala's present status, as well as that of the bust, is unknown.